 Breastfeeding can sometimes be hard enough without having to worry about your milk supply drying up or not producing enough to satisfy your little one.
 Here are some great do's and don't to help you boost your milk supply.
 Along with some things to avoid that can cause it to slow.
 I pumped for 8-15 months with both of my daughters so I've dealt with the struggles and stress involved.
 Trust me you aren't alone.
 Feel free to reach out if you have additional questions.
+I pumped every meal and used breastfeeding bottles for both of my girls because I couldn't nurse at the breast.

 Things to avoid while breastfeeding because it will lower your milk supply